xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/reset.md

 The optional parameter `n` specifies that only the top `n` suspensions are to be cleared.

 `)RESET` also performs an internal re-organisation of the workspace and process memory.
-See ["Workspace Available: " on page 1](../../system-functions/system-functions-a-z/system-functions-a-z/wa.md)  for details.
+See ["Workspace Available: "](../../system-functions/system-functions-a-z/system-functions-a-z/wa.md)  for details.

 #### Example
 ```apl